Cyber Security of Sensor Systems for State Sequence Estimation: A Machine Learning Approach: Experimental Results

 \section{Experimental Results}

-First, we remind the reader that, as explained at the end of Section~\ref{sec:LR}, EDAD approaches alone will give very large, potentially unbounded, errors for typical sequence estimation problems.
-We skip numerical results of this type to save space.
-By definition, by adding at least APCC-SIMPL to the EDAD approaches, we can limit the errors to reasonably small values of our choosing.
+{ First, we remind the reader that, as explained at the end of Section~\ref{sec:LR}, EDAD approaches alone can yield very large, potentially unbounded, errors for typical sequence estimation problems.
+We provide numerical results of this type at the end of this section, where we also describe that by adding at least }{ APCC-SIMPLE} to the EDAD approaches, we can limit the errors to reasonably small values of our choosing.

 {As CVN data sources with a sufficient number of sensors are unavailable and to test in a fully controllable environment, we generate sensor data used for experiments from a vehicle trajectory simulated using the Simulation of Urban Mobility open source software (SUMO) and introduce controllable sensor noise, independent samples from time to time.
 Most experiments will be conducted for cases of both Gaussian and Laplacian sensor noise, two very different noise models \cite{poor}.
 Let the scale parameter of the Gaussian noise be $\sigma$ so that its variance is $\sigma^2$.
 Let the scale parameter of the Laplace noise be $b$ so that its variance is $2 b^2$ \cite{poor}.
 We vary the noise variance to characterize performance for different noise levels.} Here we estimate a trajectory for a scalar quantity for simplicity, where the estimation/fusion algorithm uses only the sensor data at a given time step to produce the estimate at that same time step in the trajectory (no stored data) although we have considered other cases.
-We first employ SUMO to generate many different possible noise-free vehicle path trajectories of length $m=150$ time steps that follow routes on a map shown in Fig~\ref{fig:map}.
-After adding independent noise from sensor to sensor to these trajectories, we have our sensor data.
-This sensor data will be used differently for testing APCC-SIMPLE and APCC-ADDITIONAL as discussed later.
+We first employ SUMO to generate {192} different possible noise-free vehicle path trajectories of length $m=150$ time steps that follow routes on a map shown in Fig~\ref{fig:map}.
+After adding independent noise from sensor to sensor to these trajectories, we have our sensor data. {In the examples, the sensor data describes position.
+Radar is an example of this case.
+The noise added to each sensor has the same variance for easy interoperability.} This sensor data will be used differently for testing APCC-SIMPLE and APCC-ADDITIONAL as discussed later.

 While our protection approach allows changing the number of sensors attacked each time step, here we fix the number of sensors attacked each time step for ease of interpretation of the results and call the number of attacked sensors $N_{A}$.
 Here $N_A < N$ where $N$ is the total number of sensors available (attacked plus unattacked).
 In order to focus on the ability of our approach to find and eliminate attacked sensor data and to remove any effects due to the estimation/fusion algorithm in our numerical results, we employ Maximum Likelihood Estimation (MLE)~\cite{poor,Kay} as the fusion approach, which is optimized under the assumption of known sensor noise distribution.
 For Gaussian noise or a large number of provided sensor observations, the MLE is optimum among unbiased estimators.
 We have observed that these MLE results can well approximate performance for highly optimized machine learning-based fusion algorithms.
 We have also found that non-optimized machine learning-based fusion algorithms do impose some additional degradation in performance, while we do not provide these results here.